Last updated April 20th, 2023.

 It was only recently that South Korea managed to escape the middle-income trap to join Singapore and Japan as the Asia-Pacific region’s third most developed country.
 This puts it in a very select list of achieving economies.

-Overall, it is a unique mixed economy that still shows great potential for appreciation, especially when we consider the relative stagnancy of its neighbour, Japan.
+Overall, it is a unique mixed economy that still shows great potential for appreciation, especially when we consider the relative stagnancy of its neighbor, Japan.

 It bears mentioning that South Korea’s economy is primarily controlled by family-owned conglomerates called chaebols.